papa0four/C_datastructure_library/README.md

-# A repository storing pre-built data structures in C
+# A repository storing pre-built, functional data structures in C